This post may contain affiliate or referral links. Read more about this in our disclosure policy.

 - Egg Soup Over Homemade Bread

-The 10 recipes from Grandma were very popular in the great depression too.
+The 10 recipes from Grandma were very popular during the great depression too.

 These Great Depression Recipes have ignited a new cooking passion in me.
 If they used to do it for so cheap, why can’t we?